thoughtworksarts/thoughtworksarts.github.io/app/_projects/sentient-thespian.markdown

 title       : The Sentient Thespian season      : Fall 2018

-description : The Sentient Thespian is a film exploring attributions of sentience to robots, by humans, as a feature of the Fourth Industrial Revolution.
+description : A film exploring attributions of sentience to robots, by humans, as a feature of the Fourth Industrial Revolution, featuring the expressive, spider-like Mekamon robot.

 image       : /images/projects/sentient-thespian/og.jpg